Date: 07 December 2022, 15:00 CET

 - How could estimates of sustainable biomass availability be improved?

 - Are there examples of best practice in estimate sustainable biomass availability?

-Jeremy Moorhouse, International Energy Agency
+- Jeremy Moorhouse, Bioenergy Analyst at the International Energy Agency (IEA)